mantidproject/mantid/docs/source/algorithms/ApplyMuonDetectorGroupPairing-v1.rst

 Analysis
 ########

 This algorithm performs the *PairAsymmetry* option of the :ref:`algm-MuonProcess` algorithm, requiring two items of data; spectra corresponding to the groups of detector IDs.
 This can be given directly to the algorithm via the **InputWorkspace1** and **InputWorkspace2** properties, which accept MatrixWorkspaces with single spectra and identical binning.
-The pair asymmetry is calculated between the times **TimeMin** and **TimeMax**, and using the **Alpha** parameter (see :ref:`algm-MuonAsymmetry` for details).
+The pair asymmetry is calculated between the times **TimeMin** and **TimeMax**, and using the **Alpha** parameter (see :ref:`algm-CalculateMuonAsymmetry` for details).

 Alternatively by checking setting **SpecifyGroupsManually** to true the groupings can be performed as part of the algorithm (requiring the full, ungrouped, data in **InputWorkspace**).